Thanks for caring about Déjà Fu!

 Submit a PR.

-Travis will run some checks, which might prompt further action.
+GitHub Actions will run some checks, which might prompt further action.
 You should expect a response from me in a day or two.

 Don’t worry about your PR being perfect the first time.
 We’ll work through any issues together, to ensure that Déjà Fu gets the best code it can.